TheFantasticWarrior/tetris-cpy/README.md

 ## States
-i piece goes to -2 so the value is +2 by default, if you want to draw current piece subtract that back

-`x = state[1]`
+i piece goes to -2 so the value is +2 by default, if you want to draw current piece subtract that back `x = state[1]`

-Board is 30 high, bottom 21 is returned, y spawns at 9 normally but 8 if occupied, otherwise game over.\
+Board is 30 high, bottom 21 is returned, y in range -9, 20. spawns at 0 or -1 depending on spawn obstructed or not
-Value returned to python starts at 8 so pieces spawn at 1 normally, could be negative if you navigate the piece off screen

 `y = state[2]`

 Distance to bottom
 `softdropdist = state[3]`

-Default is 10 actions will force harddrop

-`action_count = state[4]`
+`rotation = state[4]`

 Garbage cleared from last action, use for reward etc
 `garbage = state[5]`

 `hold_used = state[6]`

+Default is 10 actions will force harddrop
-`rotation = state[7]`
+`action_count = state[7]`

 `active = state[8]`

 Draw active piece on current location(you have to check x negative yourself):
 `board[x-2,y]=shape[active][rotation]`

 Held can be -1 meaning not used
 `held_piece = state[9]`

 `next_pieces = state[10:15]`

 Cheat data(hidden queue)
 `hidden_queue=state[15:22]`

 Less cheating because you can manually count the bag:
 `hidden_queue=sort(state[15:22])`

 Board `state[22:232].reshape(21,10)`
-pieces order SZJLTOI

 # Feedback
 Any ideas for improvements are welcome.